-Furthermore, when thinking about design, you should generally consider that less is more so the info doesn’t get squished and you make sure it can be read on various mobile devices.
+Furthermore, when thinking about design, you should generally consider that less is more so the info doesn’t get squished, and you make sure it can be read on various mobile devices.

-Also, if your purpose is to make an email signature that drives revenue through a campaign (read down further), then keep the rest of your email signature short so you have more room for the moneymaker.
+If your purpose is to make an email signature that drives revenue through a campaign (read down further), then keep the rest of your email signature short so you have more room for the moneymaker.

 What do I need in my email signature?